 Climate Change Bill proposed by Independent MP Zali Stegall

-On March 23, the Hon.
-Zali Stegall, Independent Member for Warringah, will introduce a private member’s bill to Parliament and call for a conscience vote.
+The Hon.
+Zali Stegall, Independent Member for Warringah, introduced a private member’s bill to Parliament in November 2020 and called for a conscience vote.

 Australia needs sensible climate change legislation to transition to the future.

 Sign the petition to make your voice heard.

 The Bill is designed to break the impasse in Australia over climate policy.
 It mirrors similar legislation in the UK and New Zealand by setting a target of net zero emissions by the 2050 and by creating a process for setting targets for every five-year period until that date.
 It would also re-establish the independent Climate Change Commission which was de-funded when the Abbott Government came to power.